rx-angular/rx-angular/apps/docs/docs/cdk/render-strategies/rx-schedule-task.md

 - It also accepts configuration object as an optional second parameter
   - `strategy` which will be used for scheduling (`normal` is default, for full list of available strategies see [concurrent strategies documentation](strategies/concurrent-strategies.md))
   - `delay` which is responsible for delaying the task execution (default is 0ms)
-  - `ngZone` if you want your function be executed withing ngzone (default scheduling runs out of zone)
+  - `ngZone` if you want your function be executed within ngzone (default scheduling runs out of zone)

 ### Return type